-These legal requirements are set out in the Town and Country Planning (Scotland) Act 1997 and the Town and Country Planning (Short-term Let Control Areas) (Scotland) Regulations 2021.
-Further detail is contained in Annex B of the Scottish Government's Planning Circular 1 of 2021 - Establishing a Short-term Let Control Area.
+These legal requirements are set out in the Townand Country Planning (Scotland) Act 1997 and the Town and Country Planning (Short-term Let Control Areas) (Scotland) Regulations 2021.
+Further detail and guidance on these matters is contained in the Town and Country Planning (Short-term Let Control Areas) (Scotland) Regulations 2021 and the Scottish Government's guidance on Short Term Lets and Planning (Circular 1/2023) and their Planning Guidance for Hosts and Operators, July 2023.
+Annex B of the Scottish Government's Planning Circular 1 of 2021-Establishing a Short-term Let Control Area.

-On 1 October 2022, the licensing scheme under the Civic Government (Scotland) Act 1982 (Licensing of Short-term Lets) Order 2022 (the STL Licensing Order) will open to receive applications for short-term let licenses.
-The requirement to have an STL licence is separate from any need to have planning permission.
+On 1 October 2022, the licensing scheme under the Civic Government (Scotland) Act 1982 (Licensing of Short-term Lets) Order 2022 (the "STL Licensing Order") will was opened to receive applications for short- term let licenses.
+The requirement to have an STL license license is separate from any need to have planning permission.
+Further information on STL licensing can be found within the Scottish Government's Licensing Guidance for Hosts and Operators, June 2023.

-In Edinburgh, due to the STL Control Area, to lawfully operate a secondary let STL under an STL licence, there will be a need to either have planning permission in place, or an ongoing application for planning permission, or have it in place confirmation from the Council that planning permission is not required.
-In the event that the planning application and any related appeal is refused, the STL licence holder cannot lawfully continue to operate the secondary let STL in terms of their licence.
+In Edinburgh, due to the STL Control Area, where the use of a premises for a short-term let requires planning permission, to lawfully operate a secondary let STL under an STL licence license, there will be a need to either have planning permission in place, or an ongoing application for planning permission, or have it in place confirmation from the Council that planning permission is not required.
+In the event that planning permission is required, and the planning application and any related appeal is refused, the STL licence license holder cannot lawfully continue to operate the secondary let STL in terms of their licence.

-"Secondary letting" means a short-term let consisting of the entering into an agreement for the use of accommodation, which is not, or not part of, the licence holder's only or principal home.
+"Secondary letting" means a short-term let consisting of the entering into an agreement for the use of accommodation, which is not, or not part of, the licence license holder's only or principal home.